 The facilities consist of:

-The Centre is accessed by steps and ramps and there is a large car park.
+Access is by steps and ramps and there is a large car park.

 It houses the Church Office and is also the home of Home-Start Fylde, (01253) 728615.